 Biznify makes it easy to define who can see or do what inside the system.

-This helps reduce errors, protects sensitive data (like salary info or pricing), and keeps your team focused only on the tools they need.
+This prevents data leaks, keeping your sensitive employee info and pricing strategies safe (like salary info or pricing), and keeps your team focused only on the tools they need.

 For example, your sales team can manage leads, while your accountant only sees the finance modules.